 Supplementary planning documents (SPDs) should build upon and provide more detailed advice or guidance on policies in an adopted local plan.
-As they do not form part of the development plan, they cannot introduce new planning policies into the
+As they do not form part of the development plan, they cannot introduce new planning policies into the development plan.

-- development plan.
 They are however a material consideration in decision-making.
-They should not add unnecessarily to the financial burdens on development. - 4.3 The Planning Practice Guidance referred to above also provides details on whether SPDs require a Sustainability Appraisal or a Strategic Environmental assessment (SEA).
+They should not add unnecessarily to the financial burdens on development.

+- 4.3 The Planning Practice Guidance referred to above also provides details on whether SPDs require a Sustainability Appraisal or a Strategic Environmental assessment (SEA).
 The guidance states that - "Supplementary planning documents do not require a sustainability appraisal but may in exceptional circumstances require a strategic environmental assessment if they are likely to have significant environmental effects that have not already have been assessed during the preparation of the relevant strategic policies". - 4.4 Given the Local Plan policy IM7 was subject to the Local Plan Sustainability Appraisal that incorporated the relevant requirements of the SEA Directive and both Garden Community Site Allocations were also subject to the same assessment there is no further requirement to carry out SEA against these SPDs. - 4.5 The Local Plan includes two Garden Community site allocations that when developed, will provide a significant element of the overall housing requirement of the Local Plan. - 4.6 The sites will be delivered over a long period of time, during which planning policies at a national and local level are likely to be updated.
-The Masterplan SPDs and associated Design Code SPDs are drafted specifically to ensure they are adaptable to future policy changes in order to remain relevant throughout the delivery of both sites. - 4.7 All four SPDs were developed by the council alongside the consultants, JTP, and also involved a number of stakeholders including landowners, and developers. - 4.8 The Masterplan SPDs are set out in three sections.
-The first section provides the background to the Masterplan and the local and national policy context.
-The second section is the actual Masterplan and sets out the site's constraints and opportunities, the masterplan framework, and development guidelines.
-The third section is concerned with the implementation of the masterplan, and considers phasing and delivery, stewardship and maintenance, and planning application requirements.
+The Masterplan SPDs and associated Design Code SPDs are worded specifically to ensure

+- they are adaptable to future policy changes in order to remain relevant throughout the delivery of both sites. - 4.7 All four SPDs were developed by the Council alongside the consultants, JTP, and also involved a number of stakeholders including landowners, and developers.